pkholland/anon/README.md

 * Effeciently deal with "over-maximum" requests
 * Provide a reasonable dev environment

-Anon is currenty HIGHLY experimental and is unlike other service designs in many ways.
+Anon is currenty HIGHLY experimental and is unlike other service designs in some ways.
 For example, it is currently all written in C++.
 The name "anon" comes from the first two goals, and is the word *anon*, meaning something like "again".
 It's not an abreviation for "anonymous".